k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Introduction

 \section{Introduction}

 Analyzing the worst-case timing behaviour to ensure the timeliness of embedded systems is essential for building reliable and dependable components in cyber-physical systems.
 Due to the interaction and integration with external and physical devices, many real-time and embedded systems are expected to handle a large variety of workloads.
-Towards such dynamics, there have been several formal real-time task models to represent these workloads with various characteristics.
-Examples include the sporadic task model~\cite{mok1983fundamental}, the generalized multi-frame task model \cite{DBLP:journals/rts/BaruahCGM99,DBLP:conf/ecrts/StiggeY12}, the self-suspending task model~\cite{suspension}, the directed-graph (digraph) task model \cite{DBLP:conf/rtas/StiggeEGY11,DBLP:conf/rtss/GuanGSD014}, the acyclic task model \cite{DBLP:journals/tc/AbdelzaherSL04}, and the variable-rate behaviour (VRB) task model \cite{DBLP:conf/rtas/DavisFPS14}, etc. \ifbool{techreport}{

-To analyze the worst-case response time or to ensure the timeliness of the system, for each of these task models, researchers tend to develop dedicated techniques that result in schedulability tests with different computation complexity and accuracy of the analysis.
-Although many successful results have been developed, after many real-time systems researchers devoted themselves for many years, there does not exist a general framework that can provide efficient and effective analysis for different task models.}{ Although many successful results have been developed, after many real-time systems researchers devoted themselves for many years, there does not exist a general framework that can provide efficient and effective analysis for different task models.}
+Towards such dynamics, several formal real-time task models are established to represent these workloads with various characteristics, such as the the generalized multi-frame task model \cite{DBLP:journals/rts/BaruahCGM99,DBLP:conf/ecrts/StiggeY12} and the self-suspending task model~\cite{suspension}. \ifbool{techreport}{ To analyze the worst-case response time or to ensure the timeliness of the system, for each of these task models, researchers tend to develop dedicated techniques that result in schedulability tests with different computation complexity and accuracy of the analysis.
+Although many successful results have been developed, after many real-time systems researchers devoted themselves for many years, there does not exist a general framework that can provide efficient and effective analyses for different task models.}{ Although many successful results have been developed, after many real-time systems researchers devoted themselves for many years, there does not exist a general framework that can provide efficient analyses for different task models.
+For analysis techniques developed over the years for analyzing different task models (exhibiting different characteristics though), redundancy may exist in them because many of the developed techniques tend to apply several fundamental analysis frameworks such as the response time analysis and the busy-window analysis \cite{DBLP:conf/rtss/Lehoczky90}.
+Our motivation behind this paper is: can we design a general, powerful, yet easy-to-use schedulability analysis framework that is applicable to a wide selection of real-time task models? }